Election Day: November 3, 2020. Polls are open 7am-8pm

 You may not have someone other than yourself put your ballot in a mail-in ballot drop box location.
 This could be considered "ballot harvesting" and your ballot could be challenged.

-If you are disabled or incapacitated, someone may bring a mail-in or absentee ballot to the Delco Elections Bureau only if they follow these steps:
+If you are disabled or incapacitated, someone may bring a mail-in or absentee ballot to the Delco Elections Bureau or one of the Voter Service Centers only if they follow these steps:

 Step 1: Fill out your ballot, seal it in the privacy envelope, and then seal the privacy envelope in the outer envelope.
 The outer envelope must be signed as indicated in the instructions you received with your ballot.

-Step 2: Print and complete the Designation of Agent to Assist Disabled Voter in Voting by Absentee or Alternative Ballot form.
-Anyone you choose can serve as your Designated Agent, so long as they can accurately sign the Certification of Agent form (see Step 3).
+Step 2: Print the Designation of Agent to Assist Disabled Voter in Voting by Absentee or Alternative Ballot form.
+Complete and sign the top section marked as "To be Completed by the Voter."
+Anyone you choose can serve as your Designated Agent, so long as they can accurately complete and sign the bottom section of the form (Step 3).

-Step 3: Have your Designated Agent print and complete the Certification of Agent form.
+Step 3: Have your Designated Agent complete sign the bottom section of your form marked "To be Completed by the Designated Agent."

-Step 4: Your Designated Agent should take the signed, sealed envelope containing your ballot and both forms (see Steps 2 and 3) to the Elections Bureau
+Step 4: Your Designated Agent should take the signed, sealed envelope containing your ballot and the fully completed form (see Steps 2 and 3) to the Delco Elections Bureau or one of the Voter Service Centers .

-Step 5: Your Designated Agent should hand the two completed forms (see Steps 2 and 3) to the person at the counter in the Elections Bureau
+Step 5: Your Designated Agent should hand the completed form and the ballot to the person at the counter in the Delco Elections Bureau or one of the Voter Service Centers .

 I have changed my mind and don't want to be on the Annual ballot list.
 Can I rescind my request for an Annual mail-In ballot?